tab-info/tab-info-extension/docs/tab-info.md

 ## tab-info package

-A chrome extension for surfacing web application metadata more noticably in your browser's toolbar
+A chrome extension for surfacing web application metadata more noticably in your browser's toolbar. [see more in the chrome web store](https://chrome.google.com/webstore/detail/tab-info/ilolpcmocmagkaenkclmbjpbnbplgofc)

 ## Classes